Our Learning Philosophy

 Young children live in their senses; all that they learn comes from direct and swift experience of daily life.
 Through creative exploration–action and interaction with everything around them–children gather not only the basic foundations of intellectual knowledge but a lasting appreciation for the world they have entered.

-The Children’s Garden is designed as a sensory-rich environment for young children to discover what awaits in the world and to grow all their greatest capactities within.
+The Children’s Garden is designed as a sensory-rich environment for young children to discover what awaits in the world and to grow all their greatest capacities within.
 In addition to loving teachers, who are trained and experienced in living arts curriculum, our school embodies a natural and rhythmic, calm, warm, home-like environment for children to experience the world at their own pace and learn through their senses.
 We practice a relationship-based care model that complements home life and provides a learning environment in which your child will flourish.
 We recognize that human relationship and activity are essential tools for all foundational skills for life.
 In early childhood, daily life experience is the “curriculum” through which children experience healthy life rhythms and routines.

 Living Arts Care and Learning